kvarak/dnd/docs/_Classes/alchemist.md

 </div>
 </div>
 </div>
 </div>

 The art of corpsecrafting specializes in using alchemy to reanimate and reshape the bodies of the fallen.
 Corpsecrafters, unlike necromancers they're often compared to, prefer to focus their efforts on their macabre creations; a cadaver, to perform a variety of tasks for them by use of a combination of magical and alchemical augmentations.

-### Tool Proficiency
+### Bonus Skills
-When you choose this specialization at 2nd level, you gain proficiency with Leatherworker’s tools.
-If you already have this proficiency, you gain proficiency with one other type of artisan’s tools of your choice.
+When you select this field of study at 2nd level, you gain 2 skill points to spend on Leatherworking.

+### Animated Cadaver
+Also at 2nd level, you have perfected the ability to reanimate corpses and modify them.
+During a long rest, you can alchemically reanimate a fresh cadaver if you have your alchemist’s supplies, leatherworker's tools and a humanoid corpse.
+When you do so, it has the base statistics listed below.
+You can only have one cadaver at a time as they need constant upkeep.

 <div class="monster frame">
 <table class="monster">